siesing/vscode2slack/README.md

 #### Notifications:

-*   Set new or change existing snooze time.
+*   Set new or change existing snooze time of notifications.
 *   End snoozing of notifications.
 *   Check the snooze status.